93.324 - 2020 State Health Insurance Assistance Program (SHIP) Base Grant

 Uses and Restrictions

-Funding shall be used exclusively for SHIP activities.
-Awarded grantees shall be responsible for ensuring sub-grantees are using funds for SHIP purposes only.
-Grantee shall terminate immediately any sub-grantees that have been determined to have used funds for any non-SHIP related expenses.
 SHIP related expenses shall include, but not be limited to, staffing costs, office space, materials, supplies, travel, equipment, training, and consultant services.
 Expenses excluded include, research and development, and construction as defined in the Uniform Budget Template.
 Any expenses associated with the application process, pre-award costs, or any work performed prior to period of performance in the Notice of Award (NOA) shall not be payable under the resulting grant.
+Meal expenses are NOT covered under this grant unless they are a necessary part of a conference or working meal where business is transacted.

 Reports